BluetoothRocks/Racer/README.md

 - [LEGO RC Tracked Racer – Set 42065](https://shop.lego.com/en-GB/RC-Tracked-Racer-42065)
 - [SBrick Bluetooth controller by Vengit](https://www.sbrick.com)
 - A browser that support WebBluetooth on your operating system
+- Optionally: a Gamepad connected to your computer

+Try it out at: https://bricks.blue/tooth

+Even if you don't have any of the items above, you can still check it out in emulation mode.
+It then uses the WebAudio API to hear the tracks spin.

+Emulation kinda works in the current version of most browsers, but for the best results you kinda have to use Chrome, Opera of Firefox right now.

 ## How does this work?